Clarkejeniffer/Clarkejeniffer.github.io/Resume.md

     Area of Concentration in Business Economics

 * Studied advertisement under economist and marketer
+* Graduated 2011

 #### [Saint George Academy (SGA)](https://saintgeorgeacademy.net/)
     in the East Village in New York City
     215 E 6th St
     Manhattan, New York, New York   10003

 * Inter house sports competition
+* Graduated 2005

 ### Work: